 - What you have done

 - How you could extend on what you have learnt

 Point to resources:

 - Guides - Guides covering the concepts used in the tutorial.

-- Building Blocks - cover specific bits of code to do single function operations.
+- Code Snippets - cover specific bits of code to do single function operations.

 - API Reference - Given that the tutorial is opinionated, provide this as a resource to allow the user to see what other options are available to them.